 School-based Programs

-Supportive spaces for youth
+Supportive Spaces for Youth

 Estes Valley Restorative Justice Partnership and the Estes Park School District have developed a partnership to provide students with safe spaces to discuss difficult topics, address common concerns and challenges, learn skills and pursue personally meaningful goals.
 While encouraging good decision making, healthy relationships and resilience, each program contributes to keeping students in school through graduation and preventing involvement in the criminal justice system.